 #8 Dim sum originated here in southern China and means “touch the heart”.
 These tiny bites of goodness were created as snack food for travellers and today are an essential part of local culture.

 #9 Don’t worry if you find your apartment building is without a fourth floor.
-Numerical fun facts – omitting the number four is common because four sounds like the word “death” in Chinese and is considered unlucky.
-Conversely, lucky eight means wealth.
+Here’s two numerical fun facts!
+Omitting the number four is common because four sounds like the word “death” in Chinese.
+This makes four unlucky.
+Conversely, lucky number eight represents wealth.

-#10 The mystical art of feng shui is still common practice in Hong Kong.
-Two rods located on the rooftop of Central’s HSBC Hong Kong building were included to deflect bad energy, and they face the Bank of China building, whose sharp edges are believed to cut and dilute good energy.
+#10 The mystical art of feng shui remains common practice in Hong Kong.
+The rooftop of Central’s HSBC Hong Kong building includes two rods to deflect bad energy.
+They face the Bank of China building, built with sharp edges believed to cut and dilute good energy.

 #11 “Albert is so amused at my having got the island of Hong Kong,” British Queen Victoria wrote in 1841 after Hong Kong was ceded to the British.
-Possession Point, where the Union Jack flag was first raised by the British, was known as Tai Hang Hau, or “big puddle”, since it stood right on the island’s shoreline collecting water.
+Possession Point, where the Union Jack flag was first raised by the British, was known as Tai Hang Hau, or “big puddle”.
+It stood right on the island’s shoreline collecting water.
 The site today is located in Hollywood Road Park.

 #12 Foodie fun facts about egg tarts and pineapple buns.
 The latter is named not because they contain the fruit but for their pineapple-like crust and are must-try local specials at the bakery, as are egg tarts.

 #13 Typhoons.
-May to November is typhoon season, but there’s a highly efficient system for dealing with the tropical storms.
-A T1 signal indicates a brewing storm still some days away, a T3 means the storm is gathering speed and school children stay home.
+May to November is typhoon season.
+Hong Kong has a highly efficient system for dealing with these tropical storms.
+A T1 signal indicates a brewing storm is days away.
+Next, a T3 means the storm is gathering speed and school children stay home.
 A T8 or T10 means winds of up to 180km/h spin across Hong Kong and work and public transport is cancelled.

 #14 Tycoons.
 Not to be confused with tropical storms, these Hong Kong businessmen whip up pots of cash.
 The city’s number one tycoon?
-Li Ka-shing, who in 2015 was crowned Asia’s richest man by Forbes.
+Li Ka-shing, crowned Hong Kong’s richest man by Forbes in 2018.

-#15 Cathay Pacific is Hong Kong’s home airline and has won “World’s Best Airline” four times – more than any other.
+#15 Cathay Pacific is Hong Kong’s home airline and has won “World’s Best Airline” many times.

 #16 Keep an ear out for rhythmic Chinese drums announcing the arrival of a Chinese lion.
-Acrobatic lion dances are an essential element at Chinese New Year and for groundbreaking ceremonies and shop openings.
+Acrobatic lion dances are an essential element at Chinese New Year, for groundbreaking ceremonies and business openings.

 #17 The majority of Hong Kong’s Chinese population speaks Cantonese.
-The language has nine tones and its system of Romanisation is called Jyutping.
+The language has nine tones and a system of Romanisation called Jyutping.

 #18 Hong Kong International Airport is the same size as 20 soccer fields.

-#19 A famous Hong Kong landmark, the bronze Big Buddha located on Lantau Island is one of the world’s largest seated Buddhas and is 34 metres high.
+#19 A famous Hong Kong landmark, the bronze Big Buddha located on Lantau Island.
+The Big Buddha, one of the world’s largest seated Buddhas, towers over visitors at 34 metres high.